 Originally from Connecticut, Chrissy first came to New Hampshire in 1989 as a student at Saint Anselm College in Manchester.
 She graduated, cum laude in 1993 and then spent several years working at the New Hampshire Department of Justice, first as a mediator and then a Paralegal, in the Consumer Protection and Antitrust Bureau.

 Chrissy earned her J.D., cum laude, from New York Law School in 2000.
 She was the recipient of several honors and awards and was the Executive Articles Editor of the New York Law School Journal of Human Rights.
 She also held several legal internships and clerkships, including for the Trial Court for the Commonwealth, Juvenile Court Department, in Boston, Massachusetts.
 Chrissy is also deeply involved in professional and community service.
 Currently, she is an Executive Board Member of the Capital Region Mothers of Multiples, a group that provides outreach to parents and expectant parents of multiples in New Hampshire.
 She also spent several years as an adjunct faculty member at the New Hampshire Technical Institute in Concord, where she taught legal writing and legal research in both the Paralegal Program and the Legal Nurse Consultant Certificate Program.

-- Society For Ethics in Egg Donation & Surrogacy
+- Society For Ethics in Egg Donation & Surrogacy, 2016 – present

-- American Bar Association: Assisted Reproductive Technology Committee
+- American Bar Association: Assisted Reproductive Technology Committee, 2016 – present

 - Big Sister Association of Greater Boston, Big Sister 2000- 2008